-Field or control Description Generator Generates stimulus, as a series of sine waves with configured amplitude, which are sent to the input of the DUT.
+Field or control Description Input Source Selects the channel connected to the input side of the DUT.
+Output Source Selects the channel connected to the output side of the DUT.
+Label Sets the name of the measurement.
+You can use the default name, or double-tap in the field and change the label using a connected keyboard or the virtual keyboard.
+Generator Generates stimulus, as a series of sine waves with configured amplitude, which are sent to the input of the DUT.
 Supported signal generator is Internal and External signal source.
 AFG31000 series and AFG 3K series are the supported external signal source.
 Connection Opens AFG configuration menu.
 Enter the IP address and click Test Connection to connect to the signal generator.
 Available only when Generator = External.
 Impedance User configurable Impedance for the generator.
 Points Per Decade Sets the number of frequency points between the start and stop frequency in terms of log scale.
 The minimum value is 10, maximum value is 100, and the default is 10.
 Start/Stop Frequency Sets the generator start and stop frequency.
 The maximum stop frequency depends on the generator.
 The start frequency is 100 Hz, the stop frequency is 20 MHz, and the default is 100 Hz.
+Table continued ·

-Amplitude Mode Sets the built-in signal generator output amplitude mode.
+Field or control Description Amplitude Mode Sets the built-in signal generator output amplitude mode.
 Constant: Sets the constant amplitude to all frequencies in the in-built signal generator.
 Profile: Opens a configuration menu that lets you set the amplitude for each frequency band.
 The generator uses the values in the table to set the output amplitude as the frequency changes.
 Configure Profile Opens Profile configuration menu to enter the frequency range with amplitude values.
-See Configure Profile on page 226.
+See Configure Profile on page 240.
 Available only when Amplitude mode = Profile .
 Amplitude Sets the generator to apply the same amplitude to all frequencies output from the generator.
 The minimum value is 20 mV as per internal generator, the maximum value is whatever the generator supports, and the default is 100 mV.
-Available when Amplitude mode = Constant .
+Available when Amplitude mode = Constant.
+Analysis Method Allows you to toggle between FFT or Spectrum view.
+Default is Spectrum.
+Auto RBW Allows you to automatically calculate RBW and Span based on the center frequency.
+Available when Analysis method = Spectrum view .

-NOTE.
-Math sources are not supported for Control Loop Response (BODE), PSRR, and Impedance measurements, so do not configure Math for these measurements.
+Note: Math sources are not supported for Control Loop Response (BODE), PSRR, and Impedance measurements, so do not configure Math for these measurements.

-Power Supply Rejection Ratio (PSRR) measurement: Configure panel.
-See Connection setup for Frequency Response Analysis (FRA) measurements on page 224.
+Power Supply Rejection Ratio (PSRR) measurement: Configure panel

+See Connection setup for Frequency Response Analysis (FRA) measurements on page 238.